|

 The most useful magazines have been:

-Offshore Echo's which has been published five times a year since 1974 and is the country's premier free radio magazine.
+Offshore Echo's which has been published since 1974 and is the country's premier free radio magazine.
 Most of the DJ theme tune information

 Monitor which was a fantastically detailed and well-researched fanzine produced with tender loving care until his death by Roland “Buster” Pearson.
 Some articles from back issues

-of the magazines are now available on-line at Monitor 2 and 2(b).
+of the magazines are now available on-line at Monitor and Monitor 2(b).

-Beatwave which only lasted for a couple of issues in 1967.
+Beatwave (or Beat Wave, the precise name varied) which lasted for a couple of issues in 1967.

-Dee Jay & Radio Monthly which put out about a dozen issues during the early seventies.
+Dee Jay & Radio Monthly which put out a dozen issues during the early 70s.
+They are available on the World Radio History website.

 Free Radio News - published by the Free Radio Campaign in the late sixties and early seventies.